Women Writing History: A Coronavirus Journaling Project Frequently Asked Questions

 No. By agreeing to donate your journal, it is understood that the purpose and intent of the gift is to transfer and assign all rights, title, and interest in the journal that you may possess to the National Women's History Museum.
-We suggest making a copy of your submission for your records before donating any part of it to the Museum.
-A Deed of Gift will be issued to you from the Museum.
+A Deed of Gift will be ensued to you from the Museum.
 The NWHM and/or the Museum's collaborative project partner, The New York Times Company, may make discretionary use of the donated materials to include, but not limited to, exhibition, display, publication, digitization for preservation and access purposes, and making materials available for research and future scholarship.
 The NWHM reserves the right to decline any submission deemed inappropriate for the project.

 When should I submit my journal?

 When you are readyl The submissions portal will remain open through June 1, 2021 and accepts multiple entries.
 Feel free to journal for as long or as short as you'd like and submit when you are ready.